edmen247/py-pkpass/README.md

 This is a fork of https://github.com/ofw/wallet-py3k which does not suits my needs

-It's not complete finish is, but working.
-May the Method Parameters will change in the next 1-2 weeks.

 ## New Features
   * Direct Generation of passes without thee need to store them on a filesystem (if wanted)